 Hickory nuts are easy to identify because of their large and hard 4-segment outer shell.
 While these shells have a reputation for being extremely difficult to break open, there’s quite a reward for survivors who stick with it.
 What you want is the soft edible part on the inside.
 These nuts fall heavily in the fall but can even often be found months afterwards — sometimes even in the snow underneath these trees.

 The effort pays off because of the sheer calorie numbers that hickory nuts offer at a stunning 193 calories per ounce of nut meat, not to mention a large amount of protein for your muscles and critical systems.
 That’s a ton of calories which means a lot of energy.
-Even better if you’ve been living off a lot of bitter greens: most hickory nut meat is similar in taste to pecans.
+Even better if you’ve been living off a lot of wild edible greens, which can be bitter: most hickory nut meat is similar in taste to pecans.

-Getting to the nut is challenging.
-In the wild your best bet is to find a flat surface and a large rock.
+Getting to the nut is challenging, but nobody said finding edible plants in the wild for food would be easy.
+Your best bet is to find a flat surface and a large rock.
 Aim for about 1/3 of the way down the stem and you have a better chance of cracking it open on the first hit.
 Be careful not to hurt your hands.

 As a side note, if you know how to tap a tree for sap, hickory tree sap is edible and can even provide some fresh and clean water.
 If you don’t know how to do this, simply stay with the nuts which provide the most benefit due to the large amount of protein and calories to use as fuel.